lodauria/IoT_Group_Project/Evaluation.md

 During the devloppement of the project the performance will be evaluating the effecency of:

  * #### *GPS*:  which have to send precise position in a short time and also have to send the strict minimum amount of data.
- * #### *Fog Senso* : this sensor has to be precise on the sky visibility to  a precise computation with it's data and has to deal with the special wheather condition.
+ * #### *Fog Sensor* : this sensor has to be precise on the sky visibility to  a precise computation with it's data and has to deal with the special wheather condition.
  * #### *Radar* : this radar is used to detect boats in case of abcense of GPS signal on the boat.

  * #### *Photocell* :this sensor has to tell if it's day or night on the location of the lighthouse.